Preetam8055/Google-Stock-Analysis/README.md

 ### Contributions
 Feel free to contribute to this project.
 Fork the repository, make your changes, and submit a pull request.

-### License
-This project is licensed under the MIT License.
-See `LICENSE` for details